Supplier of Caustic Soda Flakes from Turkey & UAE

 These properties make NaOH flakes an essential base chemical for pH regulation, neutralization, and synthesis across multiple industries.

-2. Concentration & Purification: The resulting caustic soda solution is evaporated and purified to remove impurities.
+- Concentration & Purification: The sodium hydroxide solution is evaporated and refined to remove impurities and achieve the desired concentration.

 Grades of Caustic Soda Flakes

-Caustic soda flakes are available in multiple grades to match specific industrial needs:
+Caustic soda flakes are supplied in different grades to meet specific technical, regulatory, and industrial requirements:

 Where Are Caustic Soda Flakes Used?